-Weston A. Price tried to tell us about individualized diets.
+Weston Price tried to tell us about individualized diets.
 Francis Pottenger tried to tell us about individualized diets.
-Dr. Nick Gonzalez tried to tell us about individualized diet.
+Dr. Nicholas Gonzalez tried to tell us about individualized diet.
 They were, in many ways, speaking a Truth that we weren’t quite ready to receive.

 This is because we have been programmed, for decades to believe in an automated universe – one that could be explained neatly through scientific cause and effect – and one that interfaced with our robotic bodies in predictable ways.
 In this model, nature is “mostly stupid” as Alan Watts would say, in that it could be easily mastered and put in its place of subservience.
 Germs are tedious annoyances out to get us.
 Diseases are mistakes.
 Medications and vaccines are applied to one and all.
 And food is caloric fuel for our body machines.

 When you look at food as part of our relationship with the living world beyond our skin, you understand that it is information, energetic, and complex in ways that we don’t have mechanisms to understand.
 This is why reductionist concepts like the “glycemic index” have always struck me as a misguided construct.

 Now we have a brilliant study, perhaps one of the first of its kind, that decimates this false flag of nutrition consciousness.
 Published in Cell, an Israeli group of researchers followed 800 people with a prescribed diet for one week, assessing biological parameters from blood sugar to their microbiota.
 What they uncovered was a clear signal of truth: the same foods affect different people differently!